oliolaina/traitor/README.md

 aaaaaaaoooooooo

-exploit low-hanging fruit to pop a root shell. you had my eyes american sports
+exploit fruit to pop a root shell. you had my eyes american sports

+You're a bad thing!

 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell: